 Read Kingsolver books for the first three weeks.
-4 oral presentations are due: one for each of the author retrospectives, and one topic of choice at the end of the semester.
+2 oral presentations are due: one for the author retrospective, and one topic of choice at the end of the semester.

 January 29: Introduction to Ecoliterature, Nature poetry, and Integral Ecology.
 Paradigms of perspectives.
 Read IE textbook, poetry, and essays for next week.

 January 30: Optional reading and signing at NYU's Law School for E.L.
 Doctorow's Andrew's Brain.
 7 pm.
 Free wine reception.
 No RSVP.

 February 5: Bible and Koran on nature.

 Oral presentations on Kingsolver.

 February 12: Spell of Sensuous versus Integral Ecology.
 Oral presentations on Kingsolver list.

 February 19: Flight Behavior and/or Poisonwood Bible.
 Prepare for retrospective.

 February 26: Barbara Kingsolver Retrospective by Skype.
 Each student must prepare a presentation related to some of her writing.

 March 12: Midterms due: your eco-journal threaded with 4 revised CTs.